 Top Recommendations for 2025:

-- LG WM4500HBA: 5.0 cubic feet capacity
+- LG WM4500HBA: Big capacity and smart cycles

-- Electrolux EFLS627UTT: Perfect Steam technology
+- Electrolux EFLS627UTT: Steam feature helps clean

-- Samsung WF45R6300AV: AI-powered washing cycles
+- Samsung WF45R6300AV: AI-powered wash cycles

 Heat Pump Dryers